-Norwich’s two Vineyard churches set to become one
+Norwich’s two Vineyard churches become one

 Norwich Vineyard has met in Thorpe St Andrew since 1997 when Thorpe Community Church joined the Vineyard movement.
 Just over ten years ago, Gateway Vineyard was planted in central Norwich and has now outgrown its parent church in size.
 The combined congregation will number around 250 on a Sunday morning.